 Doubling the height of a wind turbine can reduce the cost of electricity it produces by 17%; doubling the size of the rotors can do even more, reducing the power cost by 75%.
 Although average turbine height seems to have leveled off near 80 meters, there’s little sign the the scale economies of a single turbine have reached their limits.
 Data from the 2015 Wind Technologies Market Report shows a steady increase rotor length and rated capacity, allowing individual wind turbines to produce more electricity.

 In other words, there are clear economies of scale in the size of a single wind turbine.

 Given these scale economies, the next question is whether large wind farms or smaller ones make economic sense.
 Based on data released in 2010, the conventional wisdom seemed shattered.
 Wind projects installed in 2007-09 actually exhibited dis-economies of scale, with larger projects costing more than projects sized between 5 and 20 megawatts (using 3 to 12 average-sized turbines).

-The 2010 data seems to be an aberration, as subsequent data aligns with the conventional wisdom of scale economies.
-One potential difference is that many regional transmission operators adopted cost-sharing provisions around 2010-11 that lifted the burden of transmission expansion from individual project developers and allowed it to be shared among all electric customers in the region.
-Since larger projects would have been more likely to incur transmission upgrades, it may explain at least part of the higher costs for larger projects.
+The 2010 data seems to be an aberration.
+Data from later years aligns with the conventional wisdom that bigger would be less costly, but one thing changed.
+Many regional transmission operators adopted cost-sharing provisions around 2010-11 that shifted transmission expansion costs from individual projects to all electric customers in the region.
+Since larger projects would have been more likely to incur transmission upgrades, it may why the 2010 project data shows higher costs for larger projects.

 There are two caveats about data showing lower prices for larger projects: the price of competition and the cost of transmission.